-Follow these best practices to help you be prepared for a machinery-of-government (MOG) change:
+Follow these best practices to help you be prepared for a machinery-of-government (MOG) or administrative change:

 - use good recordkeeping procedures and processes

 - limit the number of record format types you use to make records easier to manage and transfer

 - keep each function separate in your recordkeeping system–this will make it clear what records belong to which function and help prevent orphaned records or losing information

 - include or link to finance and administration activities associated with functions